- This post contains affiliate links. Read more here.

 Older cats might not respond to treatment as well as younger cats because most cats develop kidney disease in their senior years, Dr. Mahaney says.
 When the kidneys aren’t functioning properly to begin with, it makes it more difficult to get a cat back to good health after toxic exposure.

 Some common houseplants that are safe for cats from the ASPCA’s extensive plant list include:

 1. Spider PlantShop on Amazon Shop on Amazon Shop on Amazon

 4. Parlor PalmShop on Amazon Shop on Amazon Shop on Amazon Shop on Amazon Shop on Amazon

 Safe Flowers for Cats

-Pet Poison Helpline suggests these safer alternatives for cut flowers, so you can enjoy a touch of springtime without putting your cat in harm’s way:Buy Now on Amazon for $5.93
+Pet Poison Helpline suggests these safer alternatives for cut flowers, so you can enjoy a touch of springtime without putting your cat in harm’s way:Shop on Amazon

 Back at my house, my kitten Lily was ok.
 She spent the night at the emergency vet’s office where she received IV fluids and had blood tests.
 She survived the ordeal with just a patch of hair shaved from her leg to show for it.

 On the other hand, I had a luxury car-payment worth of vet bills to deal with.
 Now, we have a list of “Not Safe For Cats” food, flowers, and plants on our fridge, and we only keep l roses and daisies on our table.

 For more toxic plants to cats, take a look at Rover’s database of poisonous plants for cats and dogs.